 The fact that Cornwall is such a beautiful and photogenic county has not been lost on the folks in the world of TV and cinema.
 It’s as much as a film-star as Aidan Turner in Poldark’s Cornwall!

 Poldark fever continues to sweep, not only the country, but across the world too.
-With Series Four just started in the UK, Cornwall will be getting plenty more welcome exposure.
+With Series Four just finished in the UK, Cornwall will be getting plenty more welcome exposure.

 Series Five has already been commissioned and is due to start filming in September and October.
 If you book yourself an autumn break you might be lucky enough to watch some filming in progress!
 Check our availability here.
 As a photographer, Tim was lucky enough to photograph much of the filming of the first series and knows the precise location of virtually all the various Cornish scenes.
 Some are better known than others but we have a unique one-off information pack available at The Beach Haven detailing all the well-known and ‘secret’ locations.